Is Surgery Really Necessary For Your Dog's ACL / CCL Ligament Injury?

 be viewed skeptically.

-are many vets who are admirably selfless in putting the good of the dog first, but for dog owners to assume
+are more than a few vets who are admirably selfless in putting the good of the dog first ahead of the vets' own profits, but for dog owners to assume

 that all vets are like that is not realistic.
 Don't think vets in general are any less interested in making